 At Crest View Recovery Center in Asheville, North Carolina, we ensure that you learn how to manage your addiction.
 Some of the programs that we offer include:

 We also rely heavily upon reality based therapy.
 Our programs involve real-life outings such as going grocery shopping and doing activities on the weekend.
-We believe that engaging in real-life outings helps you grow accustomed to living a normal life.
+We believe that engaging in real-life outings helps you grow accustomed to living a fairly normal life.